-CSPP is an incubator for clinical psychopharmacology and founded the nation’s first Postdoctoral MS degree program on this subject.
-With the integration of medication, management, and biopsychosocial treatment, we are helping psychologists across the country become even better health care providers.
+CSPP is an incubator for clinical psychopharmacology.
+With the integration of medication, management, and biopsychosocial treatment, the MS in clinical psychopharmacology program is designed to help psychologists across the country become even better mental health professionals and health care providers.

 Earn Your Master’s Online